mrkkrp/fix-word/README.md

 The following behaviors are implemented:

 1. If the point is placed outside of a word, apply `fnc` to previous word.
-If the command is invoked repeatedly, every its invocation transforms one more word moving from right to left.
+   When the command is invoked repeatedly, every its invocation transforms one more word moving from the right to the left.
 For example (upcasing, `^` shows position of point/cursor):

    ```
    The quick brown fox jumps over the lazy dog.^